 New Code NLP

-The New NLP- (New Code NLP), is a two-day weekend class with Master NLP Trainer, Bill Thomason.
+The New NLP- (New Code NLP), is a 1-day weekend class.
+No previous NLP experience is required.
 Learn five specific patterns to eliminate old limiting programming and install patterns at a whole brain level that rev up your energy, your abilities, and your results.

 New Code NLP Models